Position

 • Administer medications and treatments as prescribed by physicians.

-• Collaborate with physicians and other healthcare professionals to develop and implement patient care plans.
+• Collaborate with healthcare team members to develop and implement patient care plans.

 Qualifications

-• Minimum of 2 years of experience in a critical care or telemetry setting.
+• Minimum of [X] years of experience in telemetry nursing.

-• Strong knowledge of cardiac conditions, medications, and treatments.
+• Strong knowledge of cardiac monitoring and telemetry equipment.

 Is becoming a Telemetry Nurse a good career path?